raspberrypilearning/animated-story/en/step_2.md

 **Debug:**

 + There must be a semicolon at the end of line 5.
-+ Make sure you spell `getElementbyId` correctly - including the two capital letters!
++ Make sure you spell `querySelector` correctly - including the capital letter!

 ## Save your project